bad-ants-fleet/fuzzyfold/README.md

 (Other software is work in progress and not published to crates.io)

 ## Current fuzzyfold crates (preliminary):
- - ff_stucture: Common secondary structure data structures.
+ - ff_structure: Common secondary structure data structures.
  - ff_energy: Secondary structure free energy evaluation.
  - ff_kinetics: Stochastic folding kinetics for nucleic acids.

 (Other crates are work in progress and not published to crates.io)

 ## Developer notes:
-Feel free to reach out and contribute to this project.
-Experience with other open-source code development projects would be helpful, but is not a must.

-Goal of the fuzzyfold workspace is to provide both production-ready code for scientific analysis, while also inviting code contributions from a larger community.
+Thank you for considering to contribute!
+The goal of the fuzzyfold workspace is to provide both production-ready code for scientific analysis, while also inviting code contributions from a larger community.
 Thus, we welcome new developers to contribute to both new and existing crates.
-However, the fuzzyfold crate itself should only re-export the 'highest tier' production-ready code and corresponding command-line interfaces.
+The fuzzyfold crate itself is reserved to only re-export the 'highest tier' production-ready code and corresponding command-line interfaces.

 For benchmarking of the stochastic simulation algorithm: